koding/koding/docs/docs/vms-communication/index.md

     `echo "Pinging DB server at ${aws_instance.db-server.public_ip}"`

-    We again make use of the `public_ip` to display the second instance `db-server` IP address.
+    We make use of the `public_ip` attribute to display the second instance `db-server` IP address.

 2. Ping the other instance

     `ping ${aws_instance.db-server.public_ip}`

-    This is the actual ping command, we ping the second instance here.
+    This is the actual ping command, we ping the second instance here using the same attribute.

 #### Result